thearchitector/just-jobs/README.md

 - Define and run non-async jobs.
 Passing a non-async `@job` function to arq will run properly.
 Non-async jobs can also be defined as either IO-bound or CPU-bound, which changes how the job will be executed to prevent blocking the asyncio event loop.
 - Specify a single `RedisSettings` within your `WorkerSettings` from which you can create a pool using `Settings.create_pool()`.
 - Run jobs either immediately with the `.now()` function or via normal arq enqueueing.
-- Use non-pickable job arguments and kwargs through the [dill](http://dill.rtfd.io/) library.
+- Use non-pickable job arguments and kwargs (supported by the [dill](http://dill.rtfd.io/) library).

 ## Usage